animanoir/CtrlC_2_Are.na/README.md

 Here is the Windows .exe file: https://github.com/animanoir/CtrlC_2_Are.na/releases/tag/windows

-I'll add soon the Mac apps (or if anyone wants to do it feel free).
+I'll add soon the Mac/Linux apps (or if anyone wants to do it feel free).

 ## Build